What is Palliative Care?

 Palliative Care, also known as Supportive Care Medicine, is specialized medical care provided by a team for symptom management, emotional and spiritual support when you are faced with a serious illness.
 This care is available to you at any age or stage of illness, together with your other treatments.

 At Moffitt, Palliative Care is provided by specialists in the Supportive Care Medicine department.
-They are available to you through referral from your primary care team.
+They are available to you through a referral from your primary care team.

 Your Supportive Care Medicine Team